amdjadouxx/haskell_calculator_for_int/README.md

 ```

 #Note

-be gentle it's my first program on haskell :)
+Be gentle plz, it's my first program on haskell :)